Web mapping: Positive Impacts

+Negative Impacts

 As much as web mapping has helped simplify our lives, there are also negative social consequences to the use of web mapping.
 There have been concerns raised about the privacy of personal information while using web mapping.
 It allows government agencies to create massive databases on individuals and their behaviors while the private sector keeps records of personal information.
 This issue continues to be challenged and negotiated as web mapping has become more relevant.
 As the use of web mapping has increased, so has the amount of distractions while driving.
 Drivers can alter their focus away from the road to their device very easily, which could result in a multitude of negative social consequences and safety concerns.

 While there are many benefits to web mapping allowing anyone to access, create, and distribute maps, many have raised ethical concerns.
 The web facilitates the spread of misinformation, and people without strong understanding of cartography can publish seemingly authoritative products that may mislead the public.
 This saw significant attention during the COVID-19 pandemic, where the prevalence of improper maps on dashboards contributed to the infodemic.

 Web maps require the internet to host, so they are subject to link rot, making information inaccessible.
 Unlike physical maps, this can have major impacts on the historical record if the web map is the only source for the data it presents.

 Web mapping is also used in geography games, notably of which is GeoGuessr.
 A popular browser based game, users are shown an image from Google Street View and must guess the location.
 The game was received with success upon its launch in May 2013, and skyrocketed to viral popularity during the COVID-19 pandemic as many content creators streamed themselves playing it.